jmaiocco/respecc/README.md

 Respecc++ (Polite)                                        Respecc++ (Rude)
 ******************/                                       ******************/
 Hello!                                                    print("Hello world!")
-Do me a favor and run print with ("Hello world!")
+Do me a favor and run print with ("Hello world!").
 Bye Bye!

 /*****************